-Preference and visitedness-based traversal with additional preference values
+Preference- and visitedness-based traversal with additional preference values

-As preference and visitedness-based traversal mainly chooses the next cell based on its preference value, this method should be used in cases, when the driver wants to park at a given location.
-Additional preference values also can be applied in order to attract the traversal to the desired location.
-Figure 20 shows an example of the applied additional preference values.
-The highest additional preference value (5) was added to the cell, which contains the preferred location (see Figure 9), each neighbouring cell gets one smaller additional preference value in range of 5.
+As preference- and visitedness-based traversal mainly selects the next cell based on its preference value, this method should be used in cases where the driver wants to park at a given location.
+Additional preference values can also be applied to attract the traversal to the desired location.
+Figure 20 provides an example of the applied additional preference values.
+The highest additional preference value (5) was added to the cell that contains the preferred location (see Figure 9), so each neighbouring cell gets one smaller additional preference value between 1 and 5.

-It can be seen in Figure 21 that the algorithm navigates to the highly preferred area in the shortest possible path, after that the traversal only circles around one obstacle by traversing the cells with the highest preference values.
+It can be seen in Figure 21 that the algorithm navigates to the highly preferred area in the shortest possible path, and subsequently, the traversal only moves around one obstacle by traversing the cells with the highest preference values.